IPU Logo INTER-PARLIAMENTARY UNION

 The Conference of Presidents may:

-- participate in establishing the Chamber's budget.
+- participate in proposing the Chamber's budget.

 Speaking and voting rights, other functions The Speaker may: